bvincent1/rngrngrng/book/chapter3.md

 Arthur watched as the app opened and the route loaded onto the map.
 A line connected between him and the dot where the address was.
 He studied the map's directions, then pocketed his phone.
 He jumped into his boots on the floor at the edge of his bed and reached for his stash of gear.
-Pocketing most of it, he searched for his jacket and found it in the floor were he'd foolishly discarded it.
+Pocketing most of it, he searched for his jacket and found it on the floor were he'd foolishly discarded it.
 Pulling it over his arms and smoothing the fit, he did one last check of his tiny apartment and went to leave.
 He swung his hallway door open and went for the stairwell.
-His door was keypad operated so h didn't have to wait for it.
+His door was keypad operated so he didn't have to wait for it.
 It also meant that he'd loose access if his funds ran out.
 He always kept that in mind when leaving.
 He walked briskly down the hall, tails of his longer black jacket sweeping out behind him.
 He made good time down the stairwell and by the time he reached the bottom floor his heart was racing from excitement and from exertion.
 He needed this job, and he was an equal mix of anxious and excited.
 He needed this done so he could catch up